Understanding high availability for VPN for VPC

 VPN gateway high availability in a single-zone

 A VPN gateway is composed of two back-end instances within the same zone to ensure high availability.
-The VPN service continuously monitors these instances and automatically fails over to the other instance in the event of a failure.
+The VPN service continuously monitors these instances and automatically fails over to the other instance during failure.
 Routine maintenance of the VPN is conducted through rolling upgrades of the two back-end instances.
-During maintenance, the VPN’s private IP address might change, but the public IP addresses remain unaffected, and your VPN connections will automatically switch to the available instance.
+During maintenance, the VPN’s private IP address might change, but the public IP addresses remain unaffected, and your VPN connections automatically switches to the available instance.

 VPN gateway high availability in a multizone region

-The following diagram illustrates how to distribute your workload across multizone regionsA region that is spread across physical locations in multiple zones to increase fault tolerance.. ach VPN gateway is dedicated to providing access to the VPC network within the same zone, ensuring resilience and minimizing the impact of localized outages.
+The following diagram illustrates how to distribute your workload across multizone regionsA region that is spread across physical locations in multiple zones to increase fault tolerance..
+Each VPN gateway provides access to the VPC network within the same zone that helps ensure resilience and minimizes the impact of localized outages.